simplyvinay/vue-expenses/README.md

 - Have an admin role and an admin section to manage users
 - Add search functionality to expenses page
-- Add server side sorting/paging/searching to expensese page (and fix all actions/getters that rely on expenses being in the store)
+- Add server side sorting/paging/searching to expenses page (and fix all actions/getters that rely on expenses being in the store)

 # How to Contribute